glaziermag/fog-watch/README.md

 This project contains a static web page that visualizes fog and low cloud conditions over the San Francisco Bay Area.
-It combines **NOAA GOES‑19 GeoColor** imagery with an optional overhead view provided by the University of Wisconsin’s **RealEarth** API.
-The site updates itself automatically every five minutes and includes a brightness slider for nighttime viewing.
+It combines **NOAA GOES‑19 GeoColor** imagery with map‑projected tiles from the University of Wisconsin’s **RealEarth** platform.
+The site updates itself automatically every five minutes, aligns refreshes to the ABI scan cadence and includes a brightness slider for nighttime viewing.

 ## Files

-* `index.html` – markup for the page, including sections for the latest still image, a RealEarth overhead view, a cropped zoom with pan controls, a two‑hour animated loop and brightness controls.
+* `index.html` – markup for the page, including sections for the latest still image, a two‑hour animated loop and a Leaflet map that displays RealEarth tiles.
 * `style.css` – dark‑themed styling and responsive layout.
 * `script.js` – JavaScript that fetches imagery, schedules updates,
-  applies brightness filters and handles pan/zoom controls.
+  builds the RealEarth tile URL with your access key, initializes a Leaflet map and applies brightness filters.
 * `README.md` – this document.

 ## Deployment